daveism/ncgis-talk-2017-resources/GitHub_step7.md

 ![Settings](https://docs.google.com/uc?id=0BykF_bN9fsvIU0hBWE52ZTBjWUE)

 - Scroll down to the GitHub Pages section.
-- look for the section - `Custom Domain`.
+- Look for the section called `Custom Domain`.
-- in the Custom Domain text box add the text for a subdomain.
+- In the Custom Domain text box, add the text for a subdomain.
 I am using `wncfires2016.nemac.org`.
 > For your site, the `nemac.org` will change.

-- click `save`.
+- Click `Save`.

 There should be a new file in your repository named `CNAME`.
 It contains the text you entered as a subdomain `wncfires2016.nemac.org`.